Th3Mast3rM1nd/Command-Challenges-Writeups/README.md

 ***Challenge 15***

-Print the relative file paths, one path per line for all filenames that start with "access.log" in the current directory.
+<kbd>Print the relative file paths, one path per line for all filenames that start with "access.log" in the current directory.</kbd>

 <details>
   <summary> <b>View Solution </b></summary>